House 4481

 By Delegates Akers, Riley, and Fehrenbacher

-A BILL to amend the Code of West Virginia, 1931, as amended by adding a new article, designated §24-2J-1, §24-2J-2, §24-2J-3, §24-2J-4, §24-2J-5, and §24-2J-6, all relating to the creation of the Electric Load Forecast Accountability Act; providing for a short title; setting forth definitions; providing oversight for load forecasting; setting forth access to confidential documents; providing for annual reporting; and creating a sunset date.
+A BILL to amend the Code of West Virginia, 1931, as amended by adding a new article, designated §24-2J-1, §24-2J-2, §24-2J-3, §24-2J-4, §24-2J-5, and §24-2J-6, all relating to the creation of the Electric Load Forecast Accountability Act; providing for a short title, findings, and purpose; providing oversight and reporting by the Public Service Commission concerning electric load forecasting; providing access to and protections from disclosure of confidential documents; providing for annual reporting and defining report contents; and creating a sunset date.

 Be it enacted by the Legislature of West Virginia: